indiscripts/IdExtenso/README.md

 Congratulations!
 You're now ready to fuel your scripts with ***IdExtenso***!

 > *Tip*. — Use `$$.help()` at any point of your code to discover and browse the API of the loaded modules.

+> *Want to go further?* → [“Porting your InDesign Script into IdExtenso”](https://indiscripts.com/post/2021/09/porting-your-indesign-script-to-idextenso-1)

 ## Quick Example